-MATH 111 Prealgebra 4 units
+MATH 111 Prealgebra 4 units 72 lecture hours

 Seeks to develop algebraic thinking.
 Topics include: operations on the rational numbers; exponents; the order of operations; the real numbers and their decimal number representation; the field axioms; introduction to algebra; graphing in two dimensions; percent, ratio, proportion, basic geometry; conversion of units; and problem solving using equations.
 (L)